TolikPylypchuk/SharpHook/docs/articles/migration.md

 The `HookEvent<TArgs>` class was removed from SharpHook.Reactive.
 The observables of `IReactiveGlobalHook` now emit `HookEventArgs` or a derived type directly.
 If you need the sender of the event, then use closures.

+## Version 1 to 2

+In order to migrate from version 1 to version 2 there are several things that should be done - they are all quite small.

+The `Start` method was removed from `IGlobalHook` and `IReactiveGlobalHook`.
+Instead these interfaces now provide two
+methods: `Run` and `RunAsync`. `Run` is for running the global hook on the same thread and blocking that thread.
+`RunAsync` behaves the same way that `Start` did before - it starts the hook on a separate thread and doesn't block the calling thread.

+Replace the invocation of `Start` to the invocation of `RunAsync` on a global hook if you simply want to keep the previous behavior.

+`EmptyDispatchProc` was removed from `UioHook`.
+If you want to unset the hook callback function, then call `UioHook.SetDispatchProc(null)`.

+The type of `UioHookEvent.Reserved` was changed from `ushort` to a `ushort`-based enum so that its possible values are more clear.

+The type of `UioHookEvent.Time` previously was `ushort` which was wrong.
+It was corrected to `ulong`.
+Note that this field does not contain the event's timestamp.

+The global hooks now throw an exception if the hook is started when it's already running.
+Also, possible exceptions are now part of the interface definition.
+All unexpected exceptions that can happen when starting and stopping the hook are now wrapped into `HookException` with the value of `UioHookResult.Failure`.

 Next article: [About SharpHook](about.md).